gcallah/MiscWriting/VoiceOfCommunity/voices.md

 there are circumstances in which is appropriate for a "remnant" to withdraw from the society around them as much as possible.

-The State is often suspicious of ecological communities, since the State wants everyone within its borders to participate in political life (even if only as the victim of a totalitarian regime).
+The political community is often suspicious of ecological communities, since the political community wants everyone within its borders to participate in political life (even if only as the victim of a totalitarian regime).
 But in most cases, this suspicion is unfounded.
 The existence of such communities can expand the boundaries of what forms of life the people in a society conceive as possible.
 They're like scouts, sent out to report back on how hospitable far-off life forms may prove to be.

 Clearly, the most difficult community to bring into conversation with the others is the revolutionary one.
 But I suggest this is not impossible.
 If, as thinkers like Bosanquet and Gentile realized in regard to the state, we